Rsantct/pe.audio.sys/pe.audio.sys/doc/00_Linux and packages.md

 If so, you can set it by running **`EDITOR=nano sudo visudo`**, then add the following:

-    # 'MyUSER' user can reboot the machine:
+    # 'myUSER' user can reboot the machine:
-    MyUSER          ALL=NOPASSWD:/sbin/reboot
+    myUSER          ALL=NOPASSWD:/sbin/reboot